TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 **How we work with third parties**

-As mentioned, in some instances, we disclose personal information to third parties when it is necessary to deliver a service or product, or to help us improve your experience with us, or when we are required to do so by contract or law.
+In some instances, we disclose personal information to third parties when it is necessary to deliver a service or product, or to help us improve your experience with us, or when we are required to do so by contract or law.
 “Third parties” include agents, subcontractors, sponsors and other associated organisations.
 We have in place contracts to ensure the information remains secure and limited in use, and if we do not have a legitimate business reason to pass on your information, we will ask you to give consent first.
 Some examples of when we share your information are below:

 *   When you make a payment on any of our sites your payment will be processed by a specialist payment processor to ensure a secure transaction.
 All payment processors used by The Economist Group are compliant with required security standards.
-If you have any questions regarding secure transactions, please contact the Data Privacy team at dataprivacy@economist.com.
+If you have any questions regarding secure transactions, please contact the Data Privacy team by completing our enquiry form or email dataprivacy@economist.com.

 *   When you log on to your subscription account for the newspaper, a third party provider who specialises in online account management will manage your access, including re-setting your password.